drakessn/chatbot_tf-0.11/README.md

 #### Overview

+This is an adaptation of [Retrieval-Based Conversational Model](https://github.com/dennybritz/chatbot-retrieval/) for tensorflow 0.11.
 The code here implements the Dual LSTM Encoder model from [The Ubuntu Dialogue Corpus: A Large Dataset for Research in Unstructured Multi-Turn Dialogue Systems](http://arxiv.org/abs/1506.08909).

 #### Setup